amjadabdul/FSND-Trivia_API/backend/README.md

 }
 ```

-GET /category/{category_id}/questions
+GET '/category/{category_id}/questions'
--Returns a list of book objects for the category id specified, success value, current category type, and total number of questions in the category.
+- Returns a list of book objects for the category id specified, success value, current category type, and total number of questions in the category.
--Results are paginated in groups of 10.
+- Results are paginated in groups of 10.
 Include a request argument to choose page number, starting from 1.
 ```
 {
   "current_category": "Science",